 Let us remind the reader that idempotency is the following property: repeated calls to the same function with the same parameters won't change the resource state.
-Since we are primarily discussing client-server interaction, repeating requests in case of network failure is not something exceptional but a common occurrence.
+Since we're discussing client-server interaction in the first place, repeating requests in case of network failure isn't an exception, but a norm of life.

-If an endpoint's idempotency can not be naturally assured, explicit idempotency parameters must be added in the form of a token or a resource version.
+If the endpoint's idempotency can't be assured naturally, explicit idempotency parameters must be added, in a form of either a token or a resource version.